Halloween is filled with costumes, crafts, and, most importantly (to your kids, anyway) – candy.

 Candy is fine in moderation, but Halloween encourages anything but moderation.
 On average, children consume 3,500 - 7,000 calories worth of sweet treats on Halloween.
 With obesity rates on the rise, along with the number of average childhood cavities, Halloween may be cause for concern.

 As a parent, you want to keep your kids healthy—but you also don’t want to spoil their fun.
-Here are some ways to keep the holiday fun and a bit more healthy.
+Here are some ways to keep the holiday fun and a bit more healthy this year.

 Trick-or-treating doesn't have to involve candy!
 You can hand out healthier snacks instead.
-Try non-sugary foods, like animal crackers, granola bars, pretzels, apples, or sugar-free hot chocolate packets.
-You don’t have to stick to food, either.
-Hand out cool toys, slime, stickers, temporary tattoos, glow sticks, or play-dough to give kids something that will stand out among all their candy.
+Try non-sugary foods like animal crackers, granola bars, pretzels, apples, or sugar-free hot chocolate packets.
+You don’t necessarily have to stick to food, either.
+Hand out cool toys, slime, stickers, temporary tattoos, glow sticks, or play-dough to give kids something fun that will stand out among all their candy.

 2. Eat together before trick-or-treating